FOCUSED BREATH and TRANCEFORMATION BREATHWORK©*

 Tamboo used that name, TranceFormation Breathwork, for many years, to give a name to the use of intense and directed breathwork.
 That name and its associations eventually became tired and we found that ‘Focused Breath’ expresses better our intention and practice.

 Some time ago, a newly name-changed ‘copyrighted’ breath modality called Transformational Breathwork was floated into the newage market place.
 By the law of delayed synchronicity, it expresses ideas, and even uses a few exact phrases, that are surprisingly similar to some published on this website (and elsewhere) for decades, but it still claims it is ‘copyrighted’ with its dutiful circle-c.
 After all, it claims, it ‘goes beyond Holotropic and Rebirthing’.
 Of course.

 We all know the stories about Bikram, who, in his own words, ‘owned Hollywood’.
 Eventually his pompous plan to copyright Yoga asana was thrown out of court – but not before it actually went to court.
+Copywriting, as on this website, is used both ironically, and as necessary legal protection for the community of individuals whose original efforts deserve respect.
 The genuinely great have never needed to copyright themselves.
-They couldn’t be.
+The vitality of transmission cannot be copied.